 “To me if it’s not simple then it’s not a true principle.
 You have to find a way to simplify-we are very good at making things complicated,” said Bolon, 42.

-Since creating the 60/40 concept, Bolon has written four books – including Ditching Debt and Money – It’s Not Just for Rich People and obtained her master’s degree in education from George Wythe College in Cedar City, Utah, where the Bolons reside.
+Since creating the 60/40 concept, Bolon has written four books – including Money – It’s Not Just for Rich People and obtained her master’s degree in education from George Wythe College in Cedar City, Utah, where the Bolons reside.
 She refers to herself as a financial coach, traveling the United States and Canada to speak and teach on her system.

 Bolon also takes clients seeking help in gaining financial freedom.
 She said her average middle-class client in the state of Utah earns about $30,000-$40,000 a year and has between $200,000-$300,000 in debt.
 Most of her middle-class current clients have an “addiction to debt,” she said; she tries to get them to be “wealth accumulators,” which she defines as someone saving 10 percent of his or her income every month.